1. Home

 Types of Betting Offers in the UK

-Before we go any further, it is time to define the types of betting offers available in the UK, considering the pros and cons of each of them.
+Now we have highlighted some of our recommended bonus offers, it is time to define the types of bonuses available in the UK, considering the pros and cons of each of them.
+These offers can be used for football betting or for other sports but knowing what to expect from different bonuses can help you choose which offer to take.

 Free Bets

 This is the most common of all sportsbook bonuses UK in 2026.
-After depositing and making your first bet, you will receive a certain amount of free bet vouchers.
-For instance, “bet £10 and get four £10 free bet tokens”.
+After depositing and making your first bet, you will receive a certain amount of free bets.
+For instance, “bet £10 and get £30 in free bets”.

-This gives you the chance to win extra money without risking your own stake.
-However, you do not get the stake back and there is often a short expiry date on the token.
+This gives you the chance to win extra money without risking your own stake other than your initial qualifying wager.
+However, you do not get the free bet stake back as part of any winnings and there is often a short expiry date on the free bets.

 Bet & Get Offers